Case ECS 02/15S: North Macedonia / electricity

 Therefore, on 12 October 2017, the Secretariat initiated Case ECS-02/15S by submitting a Reasoned Request to the Ministerial Council under Article 92 of the Treaty.

-In its Reasoned Request, the Secretariat submitted that the non-implementation of a Ministerial Council Decision 2016/06/MC-EnC under Article 91 of the Treaty by former Yugoslav Republic of Macedonia in itself constitutes a breach of Energy Community law.
+In its Reasoned Request, the Secretariat submitted that the non-implementation of a Ministerial Council Decision 2016/06/MC-EnC under Article 91 of the Treaty by North Macedonia in itself constitutes a breach of Energy Community law.
 The Secretariat requested the Ministerial Council to declare that the breach identified is serious and persistent breach within the meaning of Article 92(1) of the Treaty.